-An educational program designed to guide young adolescents toward a healthier lifestyle.
+An educational program developed by the Food and Drug Administration and USDA's Food and Nutrition Service to guide young adolescents toward a healthier lifestyle.

 September 2003; Updated November 2004